phillipgibb/blockchain/hyperledger_project/Blockchain_for_business/CH1_Discovering_blockchain_technologies.md

 - Genesis block is the inital record for the distributed ledger.

-Nodes or machines on a blockchain network groups up transactions and sen them through the network.
+Nodes or machines on a blockchain network groups up transactions and sends them through the network.

-The process of blockchain syncing up has to do with a concept of consensus - and agreement among the network peers.
+The process of blockchain syncing up has to do with a concept of consensus - an agreement among the network peers.

 Each node will have the exact copy of the blockchain through the network.